xieyuheng/inner/persons/dan-friedman/eopl.md

 > So far, we have only considered the _value_ produced by a
 > computation.
 But a computation may have _effects_ as well: it may
-> read, print, or alter the state of memory or a ﬁle system.
+> read, print, or alter the state of memory or a file system.
 In the
 > real world, we are always interested in effects: if a computation
 > doesn’t display its answer, it doesn’t do us any good!